 When the shipment is between the U.S., Puerto Rico, Canada, and Mexico, the North American Free Trade Agreement (NAFTA) Certificate of Origin can be used to determine if the goods imported qualify for the reduced or eliminated duties allowed under NAFTA.
 To be assessed the proper duty and to avoid delays in customs clearance, ask your shipper to include a NAFTA Certificate of Origin with the documentation.

 3. Compliance Documentation for wood packaging material (where applicable)

-All wood packaging materials originating from countries other than Canada or the continental United States on any mode of transport (air, rail, marine and road) must follow the requirements outlined in the policy Requirements for the Entry of Wood Packaging Material into Canda by Canadian Food Inspection Agency (CFIA).
-Wood packaging materials include wooden pallets, load boards, dunnage, crating, boxes, pallets, spacers, bearers, bracing, etc. Importers are responsible for ensuring that wood packaging in shipments complies with Canada's import requirements.
+All wood packaging materials originating from countries other than Canada or the continental United States on any mode of transport (air, rail, marine and road) must follow the requirements outlined in the policy Requirements for the Entry of Wood Packaging Material into Canada by Canadian Food Inspection Agency (CFIA).
+Wood packaging materials include wooden pallets, load boards, dunnage, crating, boxes, pallets, spacers, bearers, bracing, etc. Importers are responsible for ensuring that wood packaging in shipments comply with Canada's import requirements.

 It is recommended that any importer department who anticipates wood packaging material in your shipment discuss these requirements with the customs team before the shipment is sent to Canada.

 4. Other Government Department Permits or Certificate Required for the Shipment (where applicable)